ju4nmoreno/git-test/readme.md

 # Just for Test

-well this is only a check the way to get more information into vim and git
+just for confirm! this is a test. isn't it?